huggingface/diffusers/docs/source/en/using-diffusers/sdxl.md

 SDXL includes a [refiner model](https://huggingface.co/stabilityai/stable-diffusion-xl-refiner-1.0) specialized in denoising low-noise stage images to generate higher-quality images from the base model.
 There are two ways to use the refiner:

-1. use the base and refiner model as an [*ensemble of expert denoisers*](https://research.nvidia.com/labs/dir/eDiff-I/) (❤️ thanks to the following contributors for proposing and implementing this method: [SytanSD](https://github.com/SytanSD), [bghira](https://github.com/bghira), [Birch-san](https://github.com/Birch-san), [AmericanPresidentJimmyCarter](https://github.com/AmericanPresidentJimmyCarter))
+1. use the base and refiner model together to produce a refined image
-2. use the refiner with [SDEdit](https://huggingface.co/papers/2108.01073) after running the base model (this is how SDXL is originally trained)
+2. use the base model to produce an image, and subsequently use the refiner model to add more details to the image (this is how SDXL is originally trained)

-### Ensemble of expert denoisers
+### Base + refiner model

+When you use the base and refiner model together to generate an image, this is known as an ([*ensemble of expert denoisers*](https://research.nvidia.com/labs/dir/eDiff-I/)).
 The ensemble of expert denoisers approach requires less overall denoising steps versus passing the base model's output to the refiner model, so it should be significantly faster to run.
-However, you won't be able to inspect the base model's output because it is heavily denoised.
+However, you won't be able to inspect the base model's output because it still contains a large amount of noise.

 As an ensemble of expert denoisers, the base model serves as the expert during the high-noise diffusion stage and the refiner model serves as the expert during the low-noise diffusion stage.
 Load the base and refiner model: